 I have had to write a lot of weekly reports in my career, and they are usually annoying and boring laundry lists I didn’t want to write and my boss didn’t want to read.
 But at Zynga, we learned how to make them awesome.
 It had everything to do with only tracking and reporting things that made a significant difference.
 Since them, I’ve used them in consulting as well, adjusting over time.

 The format for the emails is similar to stand ups.
 Last week, Next week, Blockers.
 I’ve added in “notes” which are things the person getting the email should know.
 As well, each item has a priority: P1 (do this week), P2 (do this week if possible) or P3 (consider).

 In each section you can only have three P1′s.
 You can have a couple P2′s as well.
 Maybe a P3.
 I quite enjoyed sending them to a boss; it made sure our priorities were tightly aligned.
-If I had a P1 s/he though was a P2, we could have a conversation about why each of us though different about the urgency of the work.
+If I had a P1 s/he thought was a P2, we could have a conversation about why each of us thought differently about the urgency of the work.

 P1s are the things that matter.
 I am huge stack rank fan.
 I stack rank everything.
 It give you clarity.
 It keep you from indulgence.
 It makes you examine your values.

 The report section on last week lists the priorities you agreed on, and if they got done.
 If they didn’t, why they didn’t.
 You can start to see pattern in what messes you up that way.

 Blockers are things you need help with, things that slow you down you can’t remove yourself.

 If you can remove a blocker yourself, just f*cking remove it.
 This report isn’t for excuses, it’s for executing.